yifanye2015/pyroms/README.md

 ./get_MERRA_Forcings_from_nasa_opendap_3hours.bash
 ```

-Python scripts can also be run individually; ensure `source config.env` is run before that, and run `./add_coordinates_attribute.bash` after that.
+Python scripts can also be run individually with generated files remaining in `merra2_processing`; ensure `source config.env` is run before that, and run `./add_coordinates_attribute.bash` after that.

-Boundary, climate, initial condition, forcing files are successfully generated.
+Boundary, climate, initial condition, forcing files are successfully generated in `output_files`.